Jocky Wilson's Darts Challenge

 Jocky Wilson's Darts Challenge is a video game of darts, created after darts champion Jocky Wilson.
-The game was published by Zeppelin Games and was released in 1989 for the Atari 8-bit family, Commodore 64, ZX Spectrum Amstrad CPC and Amiga.
+The game was published by Zeppelin Games and was released in 1989 for the Atari 8-bit computers, Commodore 64, ZX Spectrum, Amstrad CPC, and Amiga.
 Music for the game was composed by Adam Gilmore.
 Music for the Amiga version was composed by Stuart Taylor.